mrbesen/ClashRoyale-Bot/README.md

 # ClashRoyale-Bot
 A Bot, that controls ClashRoyal.
 Perfect for Crown farming.

+# Warning !
+You might get banned for useing this Programm.
+And you going to loose some trophys.
+Bot losses some matches -> Vot gets easyer oponents -> Bot winns some matches -> Bot gets harder oponents -> Bot looses some matches....
 ### What is this bot?
  * Automated Bot for Battles
  * funny to watch